-Most Raid Boss counter lists assume that you have maxed out versions of each Pokémon on it, but in reality, the majority of people do not.
-With our Rayquaza Heat Map, however, you can identify whether, for example, a lower level Pokémon will do more damage to the Raid Boss than a higher level one, due to it having a better and more effective moveset.
-A good example of this is how a level 25 Mamoswine with its best moveset (Powder Snow & Avalanche) will do more damage to Rayquaza Raid Boss than a level 40 Rayquaza with its best moveset (Dragon Tail & Outrage).
+Most Raid Boss counter lists assume that you have maxed out versions of each of the Pokémon on it, but in reality, the majority of people do not.
+With our Rayquaza Heat Map, however, you can identify whether a lower level Pokémon will do more damage to the Raid Boss than a higher level one, due to it having a better and more effective moveset.
+An excellent example of this is how a level 25 Mamoswine with Powder Snow and Avalanche will do more damage to an Rayquaza Raid Boss than a level 40 Mamoswine with Mud-Slap and Avalanche (given the same amount of time).

-There are several different methods for ranking Raid Boss counters, but the one we’ve selected to use is TTW, which stands for ‘time to win’.
-Basically, this tells you which Pokémon would potentially beat the Raid Boss in the shortest amount of time – if you’re short of Trainers and are trying to beat the clock, this will give you the best chance of doing so.
+There are several different methods for ranking Raid Boss counters, but the one we’ve selected to use is TTW, which stands for ‘Time-To-Win.’
+This metric tells you which Pokémon would potentially beat the Raid Boss in the shortest amount of time, so that if you’re short of Trainers, you will have best chance of beating Rayquaza before the time runs out.
 Not only that, but doing more damage can mean more Premier Balls with which to try and catch the Raid Boss!

-So as Rayquaza is coming back for a special Raid Weekend event, here’s the Heat Map that we’ve made to get you ready for its second outing.
+So to supplement our Rayquaza Raid Guide, here’s the Heat Map that we’ve made.
 Below, we’ll explain how to read and use the Heat Map to get the most out of your Raid squads:

 Rayquaza Heat Map

-As detailed at the bottom of the graphic, to use a Pokémon GO Hub Heat Map, you first need to identify which of the listed Pokémon you have, whether they have the specified moveset (If not, you can of course use some TMs) and what level they’re at.
+As detailed at the bottom of the graphic, to use a Pokémon GO Hub Heat Map, you first need to identify which of the listed Pokémon you have, whether they have the specified moveset (If not, you can of course use some TMs) and what level they are.
 As a rough guide:

-- If your Pokémon is fully powered up, it’s at Level 40.
+- If the Power Up button has disappeared completely, your Pokémon is at Level 40.

 - If it costs around 8000 Stardust to power up, it’s at about level 35.